-SSL certificates utilize two "keys", a public key and a private key.
-These keys work together to establish an encrypted connection.
+SSL certificates utilise two “keys”, a public key & a private key.
+These work together to establish an encrypted connection.

-When viewing a website that doesn't have a SSL Certificate (a standard http:// website) the contentbetween a browser and a web server is sent as plain text, which can leave you vulnerable to hackers and snoopers.
+When viewing a website that doesn’t have an SSL Certificate (a standard http:// website) the content between a browser and a web server is sent as plain text, which can leave you vulnerable to hackers and snoopers.